Powder metallurgy: Rolling

+Extrusion

 Extrusion processes are of two general types.
 In one type, the powder is mixed with a binder or plasticizer at room temperature; in the other, the powder is extruded at elevated temperatures without fortification.
 Extrusions with binders are used extensively in the preparation of tungsten-carbide composites.
 Tubes, complex sections, and spiral drill shapes are manufactured in extended lengths and diameters varying in the range 0.5–300 mm.
 Hard metal wires of 0.1 mm diameter have been drawn from powder stock.
 At the opposite extreme, large extrusions on a tonnage basis may be feasible.

-For softer, easier to form metals such as aluminium and copper alloys continuous extrusion may also be performed using processes such as conform or continuous rotary extrusion.
+For softer, easier-to-form metals such as aluminium and copper alloys continuous extrusion may also be performed using processes such as conform or continuous rotary extrusion.
 These processes use a rotating wheel with a groove around its circumference to drive the loose powder through a forming die.
 Through a combination of high pressure and a complex strain path the powder particles deform, generate a large amount of frictional heat and bond together to form a bulk solid.
-Theoretically fully continuous operation is possible as long as the powder can be fed into the process.
+Theoretically, fully continuous operation is possible as long as the powder can be fed into the process.

 There appears to be no limitation to the variety of metals and alloys that can be extruded, provided the temperatures and pressures involved are within the capabilities of die materials.
 Extrusion lengths may range from 3 to 30 m and diameters from 0.2 to 1 m.
 Modern presses are largely automatic and operate at high speeds (on the order of m/s).

-Shock (dynamic) consolidation

-Shock consolidation, or dynamic consolidation, is an experimental technique of consolidating powders using high pressure shock waves.
-These are commonly produced by impacting the workpiece with an explosively accelerated plate.
-Despite being researched for a long time, the technique still has some problems in controlability and uniformity.
-However, it offers some valuable potential advantages.
-As an example, consolidation occurs so rapidly that metastable microstructures may be retained.